devlaming/mgreml/README.md

 Now, let's have a look at the output file `try_mediation.mediation.out`:

 ```
-Mediation analysis in line with Rietveld et al. (2022):
+MA-GREML (Rietveld et al., 2022) results:
 Mediator M = Mediator; Outcome Y = Outcome
+Genetic variance M (S.E.) = 24.842148570667977 (1.196723311443547)
+Genetic variance Y (S.E.) = 42.45409805220828 (2.0056705514777766)
 Effect M on Y (S.E.; Wald test statistic; asymptotic P value)* = 0.9852851661820797 (0.015112075740820264; 4250.848682017674; 0.0)
-Total genetic variance of M (S.E.) = 24.842148570667977 (1.196723311443547)
-Total genetic variance of Y (S.E.) = 42.45409805220828 (2.0056705514777766)
-Indirect genetic effect = Genetic variance Y mediated by M (S.E.; Wald test statistic; asymptotic P value)* = 24.116431374238918 (1.3575738009054434; 315.57252934910156; 0.0)
+Indirect effect (S.E.; Wald test statistic; asymptotic P value)* = 24.116431374238918 (1.3575738009054434; 315.57252934910156; 0.0)
-Direct genetic effect = Genetic variance Y not mediated by M (S.E.; Wald test statistic; asymptotic P value)* = 4.465297347901618 (0.4541251486913681; 96.68289860365418; 0.0)
+Direct effect (S.E.; Wald test statistic; asymptotic P value)* = 4.465297347901618 (0.4541251486913681; 96.68289860365418; 0.0)
 Proportion of genetic variance Y not mediated by M (S.E.) = 0.10517941854306695 (0.009209180342654846)
 * Wald test statistic and P value under null hypothesis that parameter of interest = 0
-Log-likelihood restricted model with no genetic variance of mediator = -31083.96823086367
+Log-likelihood restricted model where M has no genetic variance = -31083.96823086367
-Log-likelihood restricted model with no effect mediator on outcome = -32233.66196536825
+Log-likelihood restricted model where M has no effect on Y = -32233.66196536825
-Supremum restricted models is achieved under model with no genetic variance of mediator: test has 2 degrees of freedom
+Supremum restricted models is achieved when M has no genetic variance: test has 2 degrees of freedom
-Log-likelihood unrestricted model with genetic mediation = -30531.931576827894
+Log-likelihood unrestricted model with indirect effect = -30531.931576827894
-Chi-square test statistic for presence of genetic mediation = 1104.0733080715509
+Chi-square test statistic for presence of indirect effect = 1104.0733080715509
 with P-value = 0.0
 ```

 Estimates are all less than two standard errors away from the true parameters of the structural model.
 Moreover, estimates in `try_mediation.HSq.out` also show that the estimated heritabilities are less than two standard errors removed from the true value (50% for both).
-In addition, based on Wald tests, observe that the estimated effect of *M* on *Y* is significant, the indirect effect of genes on *Y* via *M* is significant, and the direct effect of genes on *Y* is also significant.
+In addition, according to the Wald test, the estimated effect of *M* on *Y* is significant, the indirect effect of genes on *Y* via *M* is significant, and the direct effect of genes on *Y* is also significant.
 Finally, observe that the likelihood-ratio test (more reliable than the Wald test) also finds the estimated indirect genetic effect on *Y* (i.e. mediated by *M*) to be highly significant.

 ### Data formats and management